jmlivingston/next-server/README.md

   - `cd <NAME_OF_FOLDER>`
   - `npm install` OR `yarn` if installed.
 - Create `.env.local` file in root directory <NAME_OF_FOLDER>
-- Get values from another developer and copy.
+- Get values from another developer and paste into .env.local.

 ## Running